alekarro/drones/README.md

 - A drone cannot being in LOADING state if the battery level is **below 25%**;

-### build and run tests
+## build and run tests
 Before starting the application a few tools must be installed in your OS:
 1. JDK version 11 or later
 2. Maven version 3.8 or later
-3. Docker + docker-compose version 4.20 or later
+3. Docker + Docker-compose version 4.20 or later
 -------------------

 Steps to build: